-A3 -Application and Coverage
+A3 - Application and Coverage

-- A3.1 This Agreement applies to and covers all of the following: - A3.1.1 The Chief Executive on behalf of the Australian Capital Territory - A3.1.2 Persons engaged under the Public Sector Management Act 1994 (PSM Act) at any time when the Agreement is in operation in one of the classifications in Annex A, except a person engaged as head of service under section 31(1) of the PSM Act, persons engaged as directors-general under section 31(2) of the PSM Act, or persons engaged as executives under section 31(2) of the PSM Act. - A3.2 Subject to the Fair Work Commission (FWC) noting in its decision to approve this Agreement that it covers these unions, this Agreement covers all of the following: - A3.2.1 Community and Public Sector Union (CPSU) A3.2.2
+- A3.1 This Agreement applies to and covers all of the following: - A3.1.1 The Chief Executive of Canberra Institute of Technology on behalf of the Australian Capital Territory - A3.1.2 Persons engaged by the chief executive of CIT under the Public Sector ManagementAct 1994 (PSM Act) at any time when the Agreement is in operation in one of the classifications in Annex A. - A3.2 Subject to the Fair Work Commission (FWC) noting in its decision to approve this Agreement that it covers these unions, this Agreement covers all of the following: - A3.2.1 Australian Manufacturing Workers Union (AMWU) - A3.2.2 Community and Public Sector Union (CPSU) - A3.2.3 Media, Entertainment and Arts Alliance (MEAA) - A3.2.4 United Workers Union (UWU)

-Media, Entertainment and Arts Alliance (MEAA)
+A4 - Commencement and Duration

-A4-Commencement and Duration
+- A4.1 This Agreement will commence operation 7 days after it is approved by the FWC. - A4.2 The nominal expiry date of this Agreement is 31 March 2026. - A4.3 The chief executive and unions covered by this Agreement agree to commence bargaining for a new replacement Agreement no later than 8 months prior to the nominal expiry date of this Agreement. - A4.4 Copies of this Agreement will be made available, in paper or electronic form, to all employees covered by the Agreement.

-- A4.1 This Agreement will commence operation 7 days after it is approved by the FWC. - A4.2 The nominal expiry date of this Agreement is 31 March 2026. - A4.3 The Chief Executive and unions covered by this Agreement agree to commence bargaining for a new replacement Agreement no later than 8 months prior to the nominal expiry date of this Agreement. - A4.4 Copies of this Agreement will be made available, in paper or electronic form, to all employees covered by the Agreement.
+A5 - Operation of the Agreement

-A5 -Operation of the Agreement
+- A5.1 This Agreement is comprehensive and provides the terms and conditions of employment of employees covered by this Agreement, other than terms and conditions applying under applicable legislation. - A5.2 Applicable legislation includes all of the following: - A5.2.1 Fair Work Act 2009 (Cth) (FW Act) - A5.2.2 Public Sector Management Act 1994 (ACT) (PSM Act) - A5.2.3 Public Sector Management Standards (PSM Standards) - A5.2.4 Financial Management Act 1996 (ACT) (FM Act) - A5.2.5 Work Health and Safety Act 2011 (ACT) (WHS Act)

-- A5.1 This Agreement is comprehensive and provides the terms and conditions of employment of employees covered by this Agreement, other than terms and conditions applying under applicable legislation. - A5.2 Applicable legislation includes all of the following: - A5.2.1 Fair Work Act 2009 (Cth) (FW Act) - A5.2.2 Public Sector Management Act 1994 (ACT) (PSM Act) - A5.2.3 Public Sector Management Standards (PSM Standards) - A5.2.4 Financial Management Act 1996 (ACT) (FM Act) - A5.2.5 Work Health and Safety Act 2011 (ACT) (WHS Act) - A5.2.6 Holidays Act 1958 (ACT) (Holidays Act) - A5.2.7 Territory Records Act 2002 (ACT) (TR Act) - A5.2.8 Safety, Rehabilitation and Compensation Act, 1988 (Cth) (SRC Act)
+A5.2.6 Holidays Act 1958 (ACT) (Holidays Act) A5.2.7 Territory Records Act 2002 (ACT) (TR Act) A5.2.8 Safety, Rehabilitation and Compensation Act, 1988 (Cth) (SRC Act) A5.2.9 Superannuation Guarantee (Administration) Act 1992 (Cth) A5.2.10 Integrity Commission Act 2018 (ACT) (IC Act) A5.2.11 Public Interest Disclosure Act 2012 (ACT) (PID Act) A5.2.12 Labour Hire Licensing Act 2020 (ACT) (LHL Act) A5.2.13 Canberra Institute of Technology Act 1987 (ACT) (CIT Act)

-- A5.2.9 Superannuation Guarantee (Administration) Act 1992 (Cth) - A5.2.10 Integrity Commission Act 2018 (ACT) (IC Act) - A5.2.11 Public Interest Disclosure Act 2012 (ACT) (PID Act) - A5.2.12 Labour Hire Licensing Act 2020 (ACT) (LHL Act) - A5.3 This Agreement constitutes a closed agreement in settlement of all claims for its duration.
+- A5.3 This Agreement constitutes a closed agreement in settlement of all claims for its duration.

 Therefore, during the life of this Agreement, there will be no further claims that affect the provisions of this Agreement, except where these claims are consistent with the terms of this Agreement.
 This clause does not limit the rights to vary an agreement under the FW Act. - A5.4 This Agreement will be read and interpreted in conjunction with the National Employment Standards (NES) of the FW Act.
-If there is inconsistency between this Agreement and the NES, and the NES provides greater benefit, the NES provision will apply to the extent of the inconsistency. - A5.5 This Agreement prevails over ACT legislation, including the PSM Act and the PSM Standards and relevant policy statements and guidelines to the extent of any inconsistency. - A5.6 To the extent of any inconsistency between a provision in one of the schedules to this Agreement and sections A to M of this Agreement, the provision in the schedule will prevail.
+If there is inconsistency between this Agreement and the NES, and the NES provides greater benefit, the NES provision will apply to the extent of the inconsistency. - A5.5 This Agreement prevails over ACT legislation, including the PSM Act and the PSM Standards and relevant policy statements and guidelines to the extent of any inconsistency. - A5.6 To the extent of any inconsistency between a provision in section M and sections A to L of this Agreement, the provision in section M will prevail.